MakeSchool-Tutorials/Drift-Unity-VR/P8-a-whole-new-level-better-er/content.md

 Now your level designer can create levels without even needing to open the Build Settings menu!

-If we were satisfied now, we could just tell our Main Scene to load `Level1` instead of `Play`, and we’d be golden.
+If we were satisfied now, we could tell our Main Scene to load `Level1` instead of `Play`, and we’d be golden.

 However, we want to do even better.